PavanRangani/docs/docs/prd/philanthropy/overview.md

 #### What is Contribution?

 - Individual/Joint/Trust making a payment to their Foundation
+- Contribution will always be `One time`.

 #### What is Grant?

 - Individual/Joint/Trust making a direct payment to a non-profit firm
 - Foundation making a direct payment to a non-profit firm

-Grant/Contribution is exactly same.
-Its defined based on who is recipient.

-Grant/Contribution can be given one time or recurringly for some years
+- Grant can be given one time or recurringly for some years.

 ## Grant/Contribution Entity